 Psychology 5309 Psychology of the Abnormal-3 credits Psychology of all types of the abnormal.
-The emotional and social problems of such children and the psychological bases of appropriate education and care are emphasized.

-Psychology 5551 Mental Hygiene-3 credits

-Psychology 5551 Mental Hygiene-3 credits

-Common deviations of personality and typical methods of adjustment.

-Human Growth and Development-3 credits

-Behavioral analysis of growth and development of the child from the prenatal period through adolescent; physical, emotional, mental development; social adjustment; the adolescent personality and its problems.

-Psychology 5547 Psychology of the Exceptional Child-3 credits of a suitable program.

-Nature and needs of the exceptional child; degrees of deviation from the typical and their causes, and disorders of behavior which are frequently concomitant.
-Psychological bases of a suitable program.

-Education 5546 Advanced Educational Psychology-3 credits

-A survey of the development of the major concepts, types of research, and professional practices in the psychology of learning.

-Education 5519

-A survey of the development of the major concepts, types of research, and professional practices in the psychology of learning.

-Educational Tests and Measurements-3 credits

-Nature, function, and use of measurement in the appraisal of educational products and aspects of personality.
-Surveys of different kinds of mental and educational tests with application of procedures in pupil classification, guidance, marks, evaluation, and prediction will be made.
+The emotional and social problems of such Psychology 5551 children and the psychological bases of appropriate education and care are emphasized.
+Comment 1 1 1 1 1 sychology 5451 Human Growth and Development-3 credits Behavioral analysis of growth and development of the child from the prenatal period through adolescent; physical, emotional, mental development; social adjustment; the Psychology 5547 adolescent personality and its problems.
+Psychology of the Exceptional Child-3 credits Nature and needs of the exceptional child; degrees of deviation from the typical and their causes, and disorders of behavior which are frequently concomitant.
+Psychological bases Education # 5546 of a suitable program.
+Advanced Educational Psychology-3 credits A survey of the development of the major concepts, types of research, and professional Education : 5519 practices in the psychology of learning.
+0015 Nature, function, and use of measurement in the appraisal of educational products and aspects of personality.
+Surveys of different kinds of mental and educational tests with application of procedures in pupil classification, guidance, marks, evaluation, and prediction Psychology 5821 will be made.
 (Pre-requisite to Psychological Testing.)

-Individual Intelligence Testing-3 credits

-Psychology 5821

-The first course in a year sequence designed to meet credential requirements in individual testing.
-Covers the available individual intelligence tests, their administration and interpretation, including a discussion of the relation of these scores to those obtained on group intelligence tests.
+Individual Intelligence Testing-3 credits The first course in a year sequence designed to meet credential requirements in individual testing.
+Covers the available individual intelligence tests, their administration and interpretation, including a discussion of the relation of these scores to those obtained on Paychology group intelligence tests by chology 5822 Psychological Testing-3 credits Prerequisite: Psych.

-Psychology 5822

-Prevenogical Testing-3 credits Prerequisite: Psych.
 5821 or permission of Director of Graduate Program.
-Practicuum course in the administration and scoring of the Stanford Binet and Wechsler-Bellevue tests.
+Practicuum course in the administration and scoring of the Stanford Binet and Wechsler-Bellevue Psychology 5012 tests.
 Tests are administered under supervision.

-Philosophy\
+Analysis of the Individual y chology 0010 Evaluation of the individual in mental ability, achievement, interest, aptitude, and per- sonality; a basic review of statistics as applied to testing.
+Philosophy Philosophy 5508 Trands in American Theorets & and the ment as background for analyzing the social and political problems of our times.

-Philosophy 5508 Trends in American Thought-3 credits Changing social ideas of the American people and their leaders; European and American Changing social ideas of the American people and their leaders; European and American influences, growth of democratic ideas; nationalism; impact of science and education.

-Philosophy 5322 Social and Political Thought in Our Times-3 credits An evaluation of man's history, social institutions, social control, and political development as background for analyzing the social and political problems of our times.
+Changing social ideas of the American people and their leaders; European and American Philosophy 5322 influences, growth of democratic ideas; nationalism; impact of science and education.
+Social and Political Thought in Our Times-3 credits An evaluation of man's history, social institutions, social control, and political develop-